lamberta/devkit-doc/guide/game-walkthrough.md

 simulator.
 You can then inspect the properties of the selected view, and even alter these properties right in the inspector.
-Since these effects will be instantly seen in the game, you can make user interface and game play adjustments instantaneously rather than waiting through a lengthy feedback loop of reloading the entire browser page.
+Since these effects will be instantly seen in the game, you can make user interface and game play adjustments instantaneously, rather than waiting through a lengthy feedback loop of reloading the entire browser page.